Micro-Novelty/Custom-ML-Framework/README.md

 # LaFoldBot Class

 LaFoldBot is A Custom Meta-Helper that helps to Automate And Refined Logits, It Acts As A Coordinator to Supervised Logits or Probabilities, its presence acts like a backbone helper for FolderNet To Help FolderNet Refines its logits.

+# geometricalSeeker Class

+geometricalseeker is a custom helper seekers that seeks stable divergence, conv, entropy, of scalars inside a matrix by exploring the probabilities of equilibrium in a theoretical dynamic  matrix interaction per training iteration.
+The mathematical Calculus derivatives used was riemannian equation.

+# cellularImbrium Class

+CellularImbrium Is a Hierarchical Tree that consist of two Networking Layer perceptron and training functions used to determine if a function should return a value, or scalars or not, by using dynamic lyapunov stability, it ensures that the equation remains stable per iteration and score >= stable_equilibrium, the other Functions contains a stable reprogramming function used to reprogram scalars based on the iteration scores, there is also special Nodes that contains A function that calculates all three special nodes that was acquired through hitcins moduli space equation.

+#